nichnet/i2c4lcd/README.md

 ![](/images/print_single_clear.gif)

-The display will be appended to by default without using the clear argument.
-This can be overwritten by setting
+The display will be appended to without using the clear argument by default.
+This can be overwritten by setting the default in the user settings field.
 ```python
 CLEAR_DISPLAY_DEFAULT = True
 ```

 ```
 python i2c4lcd.py -m '"Hello World!" -l 3 -a c